pggPL/TransformerEngine/docs/features/low_precision_training/performance_considerations/performance_considerations.rst

 This section discusses memory usage in low precision training.
 Contrary to intuition, FP8 training does not always reduce memory compared to BF16/FP16.

-*Master weights for BF16/FP16*
+*Master weights*

-Transformer Engine stores weights in high precision and quantizes them before each GEMM, similar to the master weights approach in BF16/FP16 training.
-This ensures optimizer updates remain accurate.
-However, storing high precision weights in the model is not always necessary:
+Transformer Engine stores weights in high precision and quantizes them to low precision before each GEMM.

-- during inference, where no weight updates occur,
-- when using an optimizer that maintains its own master weights.
+Moreover, one can specify the precision of the weights stored in the model - if this can be FP32 or BF16/FP16 -- or do not store high precision weights in the model at all.
+There are multiple scenarios to consider, three of them are listed below:

+1. model weights are in FP32, quantized to low precision before each GEMM,
+2. model weights are in BF16/FP16, quantized to low precision before each GEMM, master weights in optimizer are in FP32.
+3. model weight are stored directly in low precision, and master weights in optimizer are in FP32.

+Note that all these scenarios may have different memory footprints.

 *Activations saved for backward*